gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 1. Check to see if there have been any cancellations.

-### Vision Screening Preparation
+### Vision Screening

+#### Preparation

 Materials for vision screening are stored on the table next to Andrea's office.

-- Make sure the black tape is on the floor 10ft from the HOVT Snellen Acuity Chart
+- Make sure the black tape is on the floor 10ft from the HOVT Snellen Acuity Chart which is on the door to 503B
-- Place Stereo Acuity Test on table
+- Place Stereo Acuity Test and Glasses on table
-- Place Color Vision Test on table (adult only)
+- Place Color Vision Test on table

+#### Administation Instructions

+# Vision Screening Instructions

+## Snellen Acuity (Child/Adult)
+- Stand 10 away from the chart on the wall (black tape on the floor)
+- Start with the top line and have the participant read every line
+- If they miss a letter, circle it on the score sheet.
+- Their visual acuity will be the one that matches the line above the line in which they made a mistake.

+- Log the acuity for the participant in terms of 10 ft (e.g. 10/10)

+## Color Test (Adult)

+## Stereo Vision Test

+- Have the participant put the stereo glasses on.
+- Point to each item on the left hand side of the page going left to right and up to down.
+- Log the answer to each item on the score sheet.

 ### Monitor

 - Turn on the **CRT monitor** in 503B.
-503B is the small testing room inside 503.

 ### Computer(s)

 - In 503B switch on power of large surge protector on bottom left shelf.
 - Turn on the computer
-- Log-in
+- Log-in (Gilmore Lab)
 - Start Psychopy - Icon on Task Bar
 - Double-check monitor settings within Windows (Type **Display Settings** in Search Bar then open)
   - Screen resolution: 800 x 600